-- (iii) The Trustee shall create a separate subaccount in the Bond Account to be known as the "Bond Retirement Account" in order to meet the specified Sinking Fund Installment requirements of Term Bonds and otherwise to retire Bonds prior to maturity.
-Not later than the twenty-fifth day of the twelfth month prior to the date upon which a Sinking Fund Installment of Term Bonds of each Series falls due, or if the first Sinking Fund Installment of the Term Bonds of such Series shall fall due in less than twelve months, the on the twenty-fifth day of the month immediately succeeding the month in which the Bonds of such Series are delivered to the initial purchasers, and in any event prior to the date upon which such Sinking Fund Installment falls due, and on or before the twenty-fifth day of each succeeding calendar month thereafter, the Authority shall pay to the Trustee, and the Trustee shall credit to the Bond Retirement Account an amount such that, if the same amount were so credited to the Bond Retirement Account on the twenty-fifth day of each calendar month thereafter, prior to the next date upon which a Sinking Fund Installment falls due on the Term Bonds of such Series would on such date be equal to the Sinking Fund Installment then falling due on the Term Bonds of such Series. - Agent at such times as shall be necessary prior to the date upon which any installment of interest or principal is due on the Bonds (either at the maturity date thereof or redemption date prior to maturity) to pay, and in amounts sufficient to meet such installments of, principal of, premium, if any, and interest on the Bonds, then due.
+(iii) The Trustee shall create a separate subaccount in the Bond Account to be known as the "Bond Retirement Account" in order to meet the specified Sinking Fund Installment requirements of Term Bonds and otherwise to retire Bonds prior to maturity.
+Not later than the twenty-fifth day of the twelfth month prior to the date upon which a Sinking Fund Installment of Term Bonds of each Series falls due, or if the first Sinking Fund Installment of the Term Bonds of such Series shall fall due in less than twelve months, the on the twenty-fifth day of the month immediately succeeding the month in which the Bonds of such Series are delivered to the initial purchasers, and in any event prior to the date upon which such Sinking Fund Installment falls due, and on or before the twenty-fifth day of each succeeding calendar month thereafter, the Authority shall pay to the Trustee, and the Trustee shall credit to the Bond Retirement Account on the twenty-fifth day of each calendar month thereafter, prior to the next date upon which a Sinking Fund Installment falls due on the Term Bonds of such Series, the aggregate of the amounts so credited to the Bond Retirement Account for the purpose of retiring the Term Bonds of such Series would on such date be equal to the Sinking Fund Installment then falling due on the Term Bonds of such Series.

+(iv) Moneys on deposit in the Bond Account shall be transmitted by the Trustee to any Paying Agent at such times as shall be necessary prior to the date upon which any installment of interest or principal is due on the Bonds (either at the maturity date thereof or redemption date prior to maturity) to pay, and in amounts sufficient to meet such installments of, principal of, premium, if any, and interest on the Bonds, then due.
 In the event that there shall be a deficiency in the Interest Account, Principal Account or Bond Retirement Account one business day before any interest, principal or sinking fund payment is due on a Series of Bonds, the Trustee shall promptly make up such deficiency from the Reserve Account, if any, for such Series by the withdrawal of cash therefrom for that purpose or by the sale or redemption of Investment Securities held in the Reserve Account, if necessary, in such amounts as will provide cash in the Reserve Account sufficient to make up any such deficiency or by the transfer of Investment Securities (or undivided interest therein) in which moneys in the Interest Account, Principal Account or Bond Retirement Account, as the case may be, may be invested, or by taking such steps as may be necessary to realize the benefit of any surety bond, insurance policy or letter of credit deposited in the Reserve Account for such Series.